-Knox has launched a publicity blitz in the United States to promote her autobiography "Waiting to be Heard" for which she was reportedly paid a $3.8-million advance.
+Knox is currently launching a publicity blitz in the United States to promote her autobiography "Waiting to be Heard" for which she was reportedly paid a $3.8 million advance.

 In the 480-page book, she describes her early life in Seattle and her decision to take a year out to live in the small Italian city of Perugia to learn Italian language and culture.

 She is open about her attitude to sex, and how it was changing as she headed overseas.
 She had had sex with four men before her departure.

 "I left for Italy having decided I needed to change that.
 For me, sex was emotional, and I didn't want it to be anymore.

 "I hated feeling dependent on anyone else.
 I wanted sex to be about empowerment and pleasure, not about 'Does this person like me?
 Will he still like me tomorrow?'," she said.

 She moved in with two Italian girls and Kercher, who was also a foreign student, and led an easy-going life with a group of boys who lived downstairs in the same house.

 "Around our house, marijuana was as common as pasta," she wrote, while describing in detail a number of sexual encounters before she met Sollecito, a week before the murder.

 She also recounted the day Kercher's body was found, how police rapidly became suspicious.
 In one early interrogation she reported being slapped around the head while being told "Stop lying!"